-Oh the dreaded Mac error message that singlehandedly made me despise Apple.
+Oh the dreaded Mac error message that singlehandedly made me despise Apple: A Critical Software Update Is Required for Your Mac, but an Error Was Encountered While Installing This Update.
 It took me years to switch over from Windows to Apple, but that was all crushed when I got this error message on my 7 month old MacBook Pro when traveling abroad in Peru.

 A Critical Software Update is Required for Your Mac